-Our display matrix consists of an $m \times n$ set of square tiles.
-To reproduce an approximation to the real scene using projectors, a desired image with depth information is used as the input reference texture image.
-From the depth information, the display surface is configured into the scene's shape.
-The reference scene image is then mapped onto the non-planar display surface to simulate the scene.
-Here, we assume the viewpoint to the COI axis of the projector is collinear with that of the camera that captures the original scene.
+Figure 1 shows the diagrams of rendering process and the physical configuration of our display system.
+The display matrix surface consists of an $m \times n$ set of square tiles (see figure 1b).
+To reproduce an approximation to the real scene on such tile-wise 3D display, a desired image with depth information is used as the input reference image to be warped and projected onto the display.
+We dealt strictly with computer generated scenes in this paper, so an accurate depth is easily obtainable.
+From the depth information, the display surface is configured to roughly match the scene's shape.
+The reference scene image is then mapped onto the nonplanar display surface to simulate the scene.
+Here, we assume the viewpoint to the center of the display surface is with that of the camera which captured the depth.
 Since we want to place a walking area for the viewer in the very front of the display surface, the projector must be placed aside from the walking area.
 Thus the reference image must be warped before cast onto the surface, such that the user in the center of the walking area still sees a geometrically correct scene.

-Figure 1 shows the diagram of our 3D display system.
+Figure 1b shows the physical configuration of our 3D display system.
 The display surface is configured to approximate the geometric profile.
 The scene image is warped and projected onto the tiles of the display surface from the left projector.
 The right projector is used to remove shadows produced from the left projector due to tile occlusions.
 The viewer at the center of the walking area sees a truly three-dimensional representation of the scene on the non-planar display wall.
-A stereo or three-dimensional view of the world is easily obtained by the user moving his or her head slightly from side to side, providing a nice motion parallax effect.
+A stereo or three-dimensional view of the world is easily obtained by the user moving his or her head slightly from side to side, providing a nice motion parallax effect coupled with occlusion.